Plan ahead

 It is very difficult to find the error in one of hundreds or thousands of primitives without a systematic approach and simplified data.

-Note that you can easily write your own .ray files by hand, which can be very handy for debugging.
+Note that you can easily write your own input files by hand, which can be very handy for debugging.
 I recommend that you start with a test scene looking from (0,0,0) at (0,0,2) with (0,1,0) up.
 Create just a single a single sphere in the file, centered at (0,0,2) with a radius of 1.
 With a single sphere, it's easier to tell if your loading is working, and with a simple view it is easier to tell if your ray positions are correct.

 Start by trying to find intersections with a 1x1 pixel image, which should give you a ray straight down the Z axis with direction vector (0,0,2).
 You should get two hits along that ray: a closest hit at (0,0,1) with t=0.5 and second hit at (0,0,3) with t=1.5.
-Move the sphere around, making sure you get the right answer when you miss it, when you are inside the sphere, or when it is behind you.
+Move the sphere around, making sure you get the right answers when you miss it, when you are inside the sphere, or when it is behind you.
 Then, you can scale up to 2x2 or 3x3 images to make sure your ray direction code is correct for other pixels in the image.
-Once you have the basics working, move up to a larger window so you can visually tell if your sphere is rendering as a sphere.
+Once you have the basics working, move up to a larger window and wider field of view so you can visually tell if your sphere is rendering as a sphere.

 Only when you are confident of your ray direction computation and intersection code should you switch to the SPD scenes.
 If you still run into problems, you can successively eliminate spheres from the SPD file to find one that is not being computed correctly